echeran/smile-of-murugan/webbook/chapter20.md

 well".
-When reading his poems, one can feel how very carefully he writes--the detachment and impersonality of some of his poems remind the reader of the great achievements of classical Tamil poetry of the *'Cankam'* age.
+When reading his poems, one can feel how very carefully he writes--the detachment and impersonality of some of his poems remind the reader of the great achievements of classical Tamil poetry of the *'Caṅkam'* age.
 Here is how he sees the Moon, a constant companion of poets in India.

 >|         They call her Princess.